MGASALUCAS/ASR_Notebook./README.md

 I have 4 files.

-- test.csv - This is the dataset to which I will apply your model for testing.
+- test.csv - This is the dataset that will be used for model testing.

 - train.csv  - Train contains the target.
-This is the dataset that you will use to train your model.
+This is the dataset that that will be used to train the model.

-- test_audios.zip - Test audios you will use to test your model.
+- test_audios.zip - Test audios that will be used to test the model.

-- train_audios.zip - Train the audios you will use to train your model.
+- train_audios.zip - Train the audios that will be used to train the model.

-##### Step 1:
+### Step 1:
+To start with the problem , I look on data.
+CSV files and Audio Data.
+I converted mp3 audio data to wav file format.
+I thought this being compactible and best format with Machine Learning Algorithm for this.

-##### Step 2:
+### Step 2:
+After uploading csv files we convert them into intergers , then encoding and decoding functions were defined , data were splitted into training and validation.

-##### Step 3:
+### Step 3:
+This step we define CTC Loss function , model function after that decoding of test data were defined.

-##### Step 4:
+### Step 4:

+Model training and after that we check the result using our validation data.

 # Progress